 There is a growing call for local code officials to immediately evaluate the efficacy of new executive orders or otherwise suspend code (BOCA, IECC, IgCC, etc.) requirements mandating use of recirculated air.
 Related to code requirements, demand controlled ventilation should be disabled.

 If you think this is not a real issue, a front page story today in The Washington Post describes, several of the studies linked above, and a new one published this week in the journal Nature, that found evidence that the coronavirus can remain suspended in inside building air in aerosol particles.
+But the health advice from governments has not kept pace with the admittedly emergent science surrounding COVID-19.

 The current pandemic should be a wake up call to operate and use commercial buildings, from schools to offices and more, to truly provide shelter, on a philosophical and existential basis, including not letting the tail of energy efficiency wag the dog of better and healthier buildings.
 Maybe the Europeans, who are already beginning to end lockdowns, know something about not using recirculated air and increasing airflow at this time in commercial buildings in order to prevent the spread of coronavirus.
-And across America we should open minimum outdoor air dampers, as high as 100%, eliminating the use of recirculated air.
+And across America we should open minimum outdoor air dampers, as high as 100%, greatly reducing the use of recirculated air.